gonzarth/gonzarth/README.md

 💬  You can follow me on twitter <a href="https://twitter.com/gonzarth">@gonzarth</a>.

 I solve problems spanning from back-end development (using ruby on rails) to machine learning engineering (using python).
-I'm usually able to work on any end-to-end data science project, although most of the time I've been dealing with time series modeling in both academia and industry.
+Usually I'm able to work on any end-to-end data science project, although most of the time I've been dealing with time series modeling in both academia and industry.